Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skills Set Development: Investing time in developing capabilities demanded by other fields.
+- Transferable Skill Set Development: Spending time into developing skills needed by other related fields.

 Negativity